Introduction and purpose

 - Student groups can engage in one of the following options:

 - Partnership process: The partnership process is an alternative resolution method focused on student development and restorative justice principles.
+Student groups may work with their national or regional governing body if applicable.
 The student group’s officers are directed to conduct their own internal investigation and produce a comprehensive, detailed, and truthful report that will be shared with SUA.
-The organization’s cooperation and transparency will allow the organization to continue in partnership with the University and progress toward co-authoring an appropriate student group reparation and enhancement plan.
+The organization’s cooperation and transparency allow the organization to continue in partnership with the University and progress toward co-authoring an appropriate student group reparation and enhancement plan.
 It is important to note that ultimately the student group reparation and enhancement plan is an administrative outcome.
 The student group may not agree with every element contained in the reparation and enhancement plan and will need to make a choice whether to pursue an administrative hearing option or agree to accept the reparation and enhancement plan.
 If at any point the partnership breaks down due to dishonesty or lack of cooperation, SUA may choose to pursue a formal investigation.
 This formal investigation may require interviews of members, the collection of documents and communications, and a hearing process.

-- Governing body process (if applicable): If a student group has an articulated internal disciplinary process, the alleged violations may be heard by said governing body with the assistance and guidance of appropriate University staff.
-The University reserves the right to pursue discipline through the University process in addition to the student group process.
+- University Governing body process (if applicable): If a student group has an internal student conduct process, the alleged violations may be heard by said governing body with the assistance and guidance of appropriate University staff.
+The University reserves the right to pursue these matters through the University process in addition to the student group process.

-- Traditional process: SUA will investigate the allegations and propose outcome and potential sanctions.
+- Traditional process: SUA will investigate the allegations and propose potential outcomes.

 - Student groups can engage in one of the following options: